PSE IN MONTANA:

 Constructing the Battle Butte Solar Project will require approximately 250 skilled workers with an ongoing need for a small number of permanent on-site workers for operation.
 Workers may come from Stillwater County or other nearby areas.
 PSE anticipates that spending associated with the project will benefit a variety of local businesses.

 The Battle Butte Solar Project will contribute 1.5% of the cost of the project in impact fees to Stillwater County over the first three years of the project, totaling approximately $4.8 million.
 Property taxes levied on the facility will provide ongoing revenues for local schools, county roads, and other public services.
+PSE has applied for a new or expanding industry state tax program for the project.
+If approved PSE would pay 25% of the required property taxes for the increased value for the first five years.
+This would then increase in equal amounts for five years until reaching 100% at year ten.
+While this would result in a reduction in taxes paid during the first ten years of operation, significantly more taxes will be paid on the land than under its current use.

 The Battle Butte Solar Project is strategically positioned to utilize existing transmission infrastructure through proximity to the Beaver Creek Wind Project and on the Colstrip Transmission Line.
 PSE has transmission capacity to deliver energy to our service territory through capacity formerly used to deliver energy to Washington state from the Colstrip plant.
+PSE is proud to continue to partner in Montana’s robust all of the above energy economy.

 What other projects does PSE own and operate in Montana?